-Enabling Localization and Locally Led Development: What do you think needs to change?
+Enabling Localization and Locally Led Development: What Should Change?

 On November 4th, during a speech at Georgetown University, USAID Administrator Samantha Power further detailed and cemented her priorities at USAID for the Biden Administration.

 Administrator Power discussed several topics ranging from increased work with the private sector to COVID-19 response.
 However, as a long-time advocate and researcher around locally led development and the increased localization of aid funding, I was very interested in the new agency goals.
 These goals included giving 25% of funding to local actors by the end of Biden’s first term and incorporating more local input into 50% of programming by the end of the decade—something that might not be in Administrator Power’s control depending on the 2024 election outcome.

 While the specifics of the goals were new, the idea that the agency could and should increase funding to local actors was not.
 Several months ago, the Administrator brought on Don Steinberg as an expert advisor tasked with increasing localization efforts within the agency.
 Policy wonks, advocates, and implementing partners knew something around localization was likely in the works.
 Prior to that, initiatives started by the two previous Administrations, the New Partnership Initiative and Local Solutions, aimed to achieve similar goals.
 Those expectations were validated in the Administrator's speech at Georgetown: